f1ren/elasticsearch-open-distro-docker/README.md

    * https://sematext.com/blog/open-distro-elasticsearch-review/

 ## Why not Amazon Elasticsearch Service?
-At time of writing (Apr, 2019), Amazon Elasticsearch Service was not as mature as the [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/).
+At the time of writing (Apr 2019), Amazon Elasticsearch Service was not as mature as the [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/).
 It lacked alerting, the security was limited and it was more expensive than the underlying EC2 resources it used.
 Knowing that, even Amazon backed this open-source project.

 # Setup
 ## AWS EC2